EricHaddad/435-Project/Report.md

     Sources: The skeleton of the MPI code is adapted from lab 2.
 The quicksort algorithm was developed with help from https://www.geeksforgeeks.org/implementation-of-quick-sort-using-mpi-omp-and-posix-thread/.
 I adjusted the algorithm to fit my specific needs, but took information from their implementation.
 ---

+# Mergesort MPI
+---
+  Initialization:Begin by determining the array's size and the user-input number of processes.
+Compute the number of chunks each process handles, considering the array size and the specified
+  processes.Initialize MPI and obtain the rank and size of the MPI communicator.

+  Data Distribution:Distribute the input array among processes using MPI's scatter operation.Ensure each process is informed about its chunk size and the starting index in the global array.

+  Sorting Step:Execute a local counting sort on each process's designated array chunk.Local counting sort involves tallying occurrences of elements within the chunk and updating the chunk accordingly.

+  Data Gathering:Assemble all sorted chunks at the root process using MPI_Gather.The root process consolidates the sorted chunks, creating the final sorted array.

+Sources: The skeleton of the MPI code is adapted from lab 2.
+The mergesort algorithm was developed with help from https://www.geeksforgeeks.org/merge-sort/.
+I adjusted the algorithm to fit my specific needs,     but took information from their implementation.

+---